Nerada Tea: History

-In 1886 four brothers, James, Leonard, Sidney and Herbert Cutten selected a patch of land on the coast north of Mission Beach at Bingil Bay.
+In 1886, four brothers, James, Leonard, Sidney and Herbert Cutten selected a patch of land on the coast north of Mission Beach at Bingil Bay.
 They named their new property Bicton and set about the hard, tedious work of turning dense forest into productive land.
-The brothers had not brought about this transformation entirely by their own labour, but had established good relations with the local Aboriginal people and enlisted their help.
+The brothers had not brought about that transformation entirely by their own labour, but had established good relations with the local Aboriginal people and enlisted their help.

 The Cuttens planted tea as well as coffee but could not persuade their local labour force to undertake the constant picking cycle necessary for successful tea production.
 They had much greater success with their coffee, installing their own coffee mill and marketing the product successfully under their brand name of Bicton Coffee.
 The Cutten brothers prospered, extending their homestead and improving the property with a sawmill and a wooden railway line from the sawmill to the large stone breakwater that served as their wharf and as shelter for their boats.

 They negotiated disasters and setbacks.
 A cyclone in 1890 caused serious damage and there was drought and subsequent fires in 1902.
 Acres of coffee trees were destroyed and Herbert Cutten was badly burned.
 James Cutten eventually sold his share to his brothers and went to live in Cairns where he worked as a draftsman.
 The brothers lost most of their labour force when the Queensland Government moved to relocate the Aboriginal population onto settlements and limit the numbers that were able to be employed.
 Then there was another cyclone in 1911.

-The outbreak of World War I was the beginning of the end for the Cutten brothers enterprise with most of the ships that plied the coast, and which the brothers relied on for shipping their produce, taken away for war service, but the final blow came in the form of the great cyclone of 1918.
+The outbreak of World War I was the beginning of the end for the Cutten brothers' enterprise.
+Most of the ships that plied the coast, which the brothers relied on for shipping their produce, were seconded for war service, but the final blow came in the form of the great cyclone of 1918.
 Two cyclones battered the Queensland coast in that year, the first devastating Rockhampton and Mackay in January.
-The second cyclone struck in March and was one of the most powerful storms to ever strike the Queensland coast.
-The town of Innisfail was almost totally demolished and to the south in Bingal Bay and Mission Beach the winds were joined by a massive tidal surge that swept away the huge stone breakwater as it crashed against the cliff below the homestead.
-Practically the whole estate was destroyed and the brothers, who were now in their sixties, rebuilt their home but the orchards and coffee plantations were never restored.
+The second cyclone struck in March and was one of the most powerful storms to ever cross Queensland coast.
+The town of Innisfail was almost totally demolished and to the south, in Bingil Bay and Mission Beach, the winds were accompanied by a massive tidal surge that swept away the huge stone breakwater when it crashed against the cliff below the homestead.
+Practically the whole estate was destroyed.
+The brothers, who were by then in their sixties, rebuilt their home, but the orchards and coffee plantations were never restored.